 Many people use the Microsoft Word mail merge to send bulk emails.
 However, it only supports basic mail merge features.
 Microsoft Word cannot attach individual files in mail merges.

-If you want to add individual attachments (such as an invoice or brochure) or personalize your subject lines, add CC or BCC, you’ll need third-party MS Word Mail Merge add-ins that work with significant restrictions.
+If you want to add individual attachments (such as an invoice or any other mail merge PDF) or personalize your subject lines, add CC or BCC, you’ll need third-party MS Word Mail Merge add-ins that work with significant restrictions.
 There are a lot of steps involved, and you must pay for the most expensive license to do certain things.
 GMass is a Chrome extension that handles these Microsoft Word mail merge limitations and allows you to send mail merges with attachments in Gmail quickly.
 In this article, we’ll show you how to mail merge with attachments in MS Outlook and Gmail and compare the two.

 This article includes: